Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Lesson 2: Enroll Device to Intune/Intune Device Management Lifecycle.md

-# 🖥️ Device Management Lifecycle
+# 🖥️ Intune Device Management Lifecycle

 ## 📘 Overview
 Microsoft Intune is a cloud-based endpoint management solution that helps organizations manage and secure Windows devices.
 It enables automated deployment, configuration, and compliance enforcement for Windows clients across hybrid or fully cloud environments.